matoos32/jfreechart-builder/README.md

 the objects you provided (and other objects that may be referencing them) should be garbage collected as applicable.

-## Versioning

-The major and minor numbers are the same as the **jfreechart** major and minor to denote what version is compatible.
-The incremental ("patch") number is the monolithic version number of **jfreechart-builder**.

 ## License

 **jfreechart-builder** is not affiliated with the **jfreechart** project but for compatibility is provided under the terms of the same [LGPL 2.1 license](./license-LGPL.txt).